Native artist, Richard D. York (Citizen of the Cherokee Nation) painting in his studio.

 About the Yéigo Action Grant

-While some requests related to a current artistic project may be eligible, please note that Yéigo Action Grants are not intended to assist with funding new artist projects or to provide general support for an existing project.
+While some hardship requests related to a current artistic project may be eligible, please note that Yéigo Action Grants are not intended to assist with funding new or existing artist projects.

 KEY INFORMATION